DigitalAkhee/navist/README.md

 - **SDG 17**: Partnerships for the Goals: Collaboration between universities, technology companies, and other stakeholders can help to develop and implement technology-based solutions such as Navist.

-Overall, Navist can contribute to achieving several SDGs, particularly those related to education, innovation, and reducing inequalities.
-By supporting students in their learning and navigation on campus, Navist can contribute to the development of a more equitable and sustainable world.

 ## We chose these specific SDGs and targets because
 Navist can potentially address several targets under SDG 4: Quality Education.
 Here are some of the specific targets that Navist can contribute to: